Eddie Adams (photographer): Pulitzer Prize–winning photograph

-Later
+Eddie Adams Workshop

-Adams started a photojournalism workshop, The Eddie Adams Workshop (also known as the Barnstorm) in 1988.
-It reached its thirtieth year in 2017.
+In 1988, Adams and his wife, Alyssa Adams, founded the Eddie Adams Workshop, also known as Barnstorm, an annual tuition-free photojournalism workshop held each October at his farm in Jeffersonville, New York.
+Each year, 100 emerging photographers are selected on the strength of their portfolios to spend four days working with prominent photographers and picture editors.
+The workshop has continued annually since Adams's death in 2004; by its thirtieth year in 2017, close to 3,000 photographers had attended.

 Awards

 Along with the Pulitzer, Adams received more than 500 awards, including the George Polk Award for News Photography in 1968, 1977 and 1978, World Press Photo awards on 14 occasions, and numerous awards from the National Press Photographers Association, Sigma Delta Chi, Overseas Press Club, and many other organizations.

 Personal life

 Adams was first married to Ann Fedorchak, with whom he had one son and two daughters.
 After the couple divorced, he married Alyssa Adkins in 1989; they had one son.

 On September 19, 2004, Adams died in New York City at age 71 from complications of amyotrophic lateral sclerosis (ALS).

 In 2009, his widow donated his photographic archive to the University of Texas at Austin.